 in July to 109 in March (see Table 1).
 There are several reasons why the number of overpasses varied each month: changes of sensor observation timetable and modes; sensor failures and degradation of data quality for some overpasses.
-The average number of overpasses was determined by satellite orbit and the latitude that affects sensor track spacing.
+The average number of possible overpasses was determined by satellite orbit and the latitude that affects sensor track spacing.
 The density of the Earth surface observations is significantly greater for higher latitudes.
-For ENVISAT ASAR sensor the frequency of revisiting the same location at latitude 60° with incidence angle >5° is 6 times per 35 days or every 6.5 days [14].
+For ENVISAT ASAR sensor the frequency of revisiting the same location at latitude 60° with incidence angle >5° is 6 times per 35 days or every 5.8 days [20].

-Table 1.
-Number of overpasses overlapping the entire region of interest in each month of 2009.